DONATE

 Freed Iranian Baha’i Leader Mahvash Sabet Describes Unjust Trial, Prison Conditions

 “We never betrayed our country and never will.”
-Mahvash Sabet, a leader of Iran’s persecuted Baha’i faith who was released from Evin Prison on September 18, 2017 after completing a 10-year sentence, said she was convicted of espionage charges ...
+Mahvash Sabet, a leader of Iran’s persecuted Baha’i faith who was released from Evin Prison on September 18, 2017 after completing a 10-year sentence, said she was convicted of espionage ...

 September 25, 2017